m3tac1ph4r/Notes/DSA_imp/Binary Tree/boundary_traversal.md

 	> Why we didn't find the leaf nodes of whole tree directly ?
 	> Because we have to find the path of leaf node which will connect to the root.

 For example in the below tree.
 If we find leaf of root it will be **1** .
 So it will give the output [1,1,] which is incorrect acc to question.
-Because we have to find those leaf node which joins **root to root**.
+Because we have to find those leaf node which joins **node to root**.
 Because of that we will find leaf nodes of left and right subtree seperately.

 ![[draw_boundary.png]]
  3. Now we will find boundary of right subtree.